dataforseo/TypeScriptClient/docs/classes/DomainAnalyticsTechnologiesAggregationTechnologiesLiveRequestInfo.md

 > **`optional`** **keyword**: `string`

-target keyword in the domain’s meta keywords optional field
+target keyword in the domain’s meta keywords required field if you don’t specify group, category or technology at least one field (group, category, keyword, technology) must be set UTF-8 encoding
-UTF-8 encoding
-each keyword should be at least 3 characters long
 example:
 "seo"